 Thasiah is currently on sabbatical completing a book on urban religion and political culture in the United States.

 - B.A., University of California, Santa Cruz

 Contemporary Christian Ethics

 Work in Progress

-Book on religion and community organizing with Cynthia Moe-Lobeda and Ray Pickett
+Book on urban religion, community organizing, and political culture with Cynthia Moe-Lobeda and Ray Pickett

 "Organized Religion: Vernacular and Vanguardist Decentralization in Rwanda" (Journal of Religion in Africa, under review)